ryanemmans/ztm-ui-ux/notes/section23-motion.md

 Motion has the ability to create a great user experience

 - Gives users the ability to easily follow along
 - "Motion tells stories.
 Everything in an app is a sequence, and motion is your guide.
-For every button clicked and screen transition, there is a store that follows." - Craig Dehner, Former Human Interface team at Apple
+For every button clicked and screen transition, there is a story that follows." - Craig Dehner, Former Human Interface team at Apple
 - Motion is often an afterthought
   - It is incredibly important and should be incorporated earlier in design process
 - Too much motion can degrade the UX